KayBeSee/ampersand-autofill-input-view/README.md

 # Ampersand Autofill Input View
 Cause copying and pasting _id sucks.

-This module is ment to be used in conjunction with [ampersand form view] <https://github.com/AmpersandJS/ampersand-form-view>.
+This module is ment to be used in conjunction with [ampersand form view](https://github.com/AmpersandJS/ampersand-form-view).

 ## Installation
 `git clone https://github.com/KayBeSee/ampersand-autofill-input-view.git`